stripe-samples/accept-a-payment/custom-payment-flow/server/php/README.md

-# Accepting a card payment with PHP
+# Accepting a payment with PHP

 ## Requirements